-Parents can play many roles in sport: current or former athlete, coach, fan, motivator, role model or critic.
+Parents can play many roles in sport: current or former athlete, coach, fan, motivator, role model, critic and volunteer.
 A few studies have shown that family members may influence an athlete’s involvement and achievement in sport more than coaches.
 Parents also are the first and most critical agents at socializing sports.

 The 5th thru 8th grade students of Kettle Moraine fill the KM High School Weight Room with energy every Monday, Wednesday and Thursday afternoon.
 The weight room is open to all KM students in 5th thru 8th grade.
 The program is led by Varsity Head Coach and Strength and Conditioning Coach Justin Gumm.
 In addition, his Assistant Coaches, the Junior Laser Football Coaching staff and USAW Sport Performance Coach Cody Anderson all help supervise the group.

 Though the program is led by the football staff, the room is open to all students, not just football players.
 The current group is comprised of kids taking part in basketball, lacrosse, track, and baseball.
 Others are wrestlers, dancers, skiers, and gymnasts.
 Also, it’s not just for the boys as a number of young ladies are in the room every day.

 One of the many goals of the program is to improve the overall conditioning of the students.
 Emphasis is placed on quality of conditioning and not the quantity of weight lifted.
 The 5th and 6th graders perform body weight activities such as doing planks, push-ups, and other exercises that focus on developing their core.
 In addition, some light weight lifting with dumbbells, such as goblet squats and seated press are part of their weekly routine.
 The 7th and 8th graders also do an extensive amount of core activities along with band work, dumbbell and barbell lifts.